augusto-herrmann/augusto-herrmann.github.io/_posts/2019-06-13-tokens-and-tribulations.md

 lang: en
 ref: 2019-06-13-tokens-and-tribulations
 category: [en, blog]
-tags: [certificado digital, ICP Brasil, token criptográfico]
+tags: [digital cerificate, ICP Brasil, cryptographic token]
 cover: /assets/images/2019/06/brina-blum-156977-unsplash.jpg
 desc: >-
   Tutorial with step by step instructions on how to install and use the